CodeReviewDAO/dxd_codereview/Reviews/357 - Curios - Casper NFT issuance platform integration/1-3 CEP47 Integration Build Out - Submission 1/README.md

 [Full Install Logs](assets/install.txt)

-Please note that the project is not suitable for building on a local computer, as it is a  Casper integration into the Curious NFT Issuance Platform.
+Please note that the project frontend is not suitable for building on a local computer, as it is a  Casper integration into the Curious NFT Issuance Platform.

 ### Usage